 Have questions about Houston property taxes?
 Please contact Paige Martin at [email protected], ranked #1 Individual Agent with Keller Williams in Houston and #10 in the United States.

 Another rule written into the U.S. tax code states that any funds from the original sale of property, must not go to the property owner or the property owner’s agent.
 Instead, they must be given to a qualified intermediary.
 That qualified intermediary is generally an individual, or company that works exclusively with dealing with 1031 tax exchanges.

 They must have no other contact with the owner other than serving as a qualified intermediary for the exchange that is about to take place.
 The intermediary will be responsible for holding funds related to the exchange and for distributing them as needed.
-If in the end there are proceeds that are rightfully the owner’s, those funds will be taxed.
+If in the end there are proceeds that are rightfully the owners, those funds will be taxed.

 1031 Exchange Houston Timelines

 In addition to the different rules that accompany a 1031 tax exchange, there are also certain timelines that must be adhered to.

 The 45 days is 45 days exactly and includes holidays and weekends.
 This timeline will never be extended and if an owner cannot find replacement properties within that time, the property that had been sold will no longer be eligible for a 1031 tax exchange.

 The other timeline property owners must concern themselves with is the exchange period timeline.
-This refers to the period of time that a property owner selling his property must become owner of another property.
+This refers to the period of time that a property owner selling his property must become the owner of another property.
 The time period for this is 180 days from the time the original property is sold.